Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.29 to v.1.1.30
+The update adds the updated uploading apis for videos, audios and images.

 ## v 1.1.28 to v.1.1.29
-The update adds audio recording and play functions.
+The update adds the audio recording and play functions.

 ## v 1.1.27 to v.1.1.28
 The update fixes the black screen issues when records video using camera.